modeset/-deprecated-utensils/WIP.md

 - Better tools for documentation (generation, behavior, and styles)
 - Better docs
 - Add a script for curling vendor libraries (non-gems)
-- Use the styleguide for dinosaur test
+- Use the style guide for dinosaur test